 - Make time for something you enjoy.
 It could be doing something creative, watching a favourite movie or visiting your local park or garden for half an hour in the sun.
 Even stepping away and taking a five-minute break over a cup of tea could help you relax and recharge.

 - Take a break from the news and social media.
 If you find it hard to stay offline, prioritising other activities can help you switch it off.
 Try turning off your notifications or leaving your phone in another room for a few hours.
-If your job involves lots of screen time, taking a break away from your devices after work might help to give you some head-space to relax.
+If your job involves lots of screen time, taking a break away from your devices after work might help to give you some headspace to relax.
+Read our practical tips if you find yourself ‘doomscrolling’ social media for tips on how to make your social media a safer space.

 Take two minutes to try a relaxation exersise